In 1914 Baystate Medical Center, then called Springfield Hospital, was first approved by the American Medical Association to teach resident interns.

 Dr. Kevin Hinchey, Associate Dean of Education at UMMS-Baystate, said one of the reasons Baystate Medical Center began its residency programs was to attract new doctors to the Pioneer Valley, with the hope that they would live and train in the Springfield area and then decide to practice locally after their residency.

-“Some stay at Baystate to practice, while others may enter private practice in the community," says Dr. Laura Koenigs, Program Director, Pediatrics Residency.
+“Some stay at Baystate to practice, while others may enter private practice in the community," says Dr. Laura Koenigs, Associate Program Director, Pediatrics Residency.

 "Their remaining in the area allows us to address the physician shortage we have in Western Massachusetts.
 There are nearly 100 pediatricians alone in Western Massachusetts who completed their pediatric training at Baystate Children’s Hospital,” she said.